 In modern times this is a controversial subject so this article relates to ancient times only—only B.C., nothing Common Era.

-Also I highlight just four ancient Greek cities in what is now Turkey; there are many others, including the most famous, Troy.
-These four have extensive remains that can be easily visited and viewed.
+Also I highlight just five ancient Greek cities in what is now Turkey; there are many others, including the most famous, Troy.
+These five have extensive remains that can be easily visited and viewed.

 I phrase it this way because my impetus for writing on this subject was a visit to the Pergamon Museum in Berlin, Germany.
 I have been truly fortunate to visit many of the top museums in the world; this one rates at the top for impressiveness.